Related Subjects:

 Management Strategies

-- Antidepressants to manage mood disturbances such as depression and anxiety.
+- Antidepressants can be used to manage associated mood disturbances (depression and anxiety).

-- Botulinum toxin injections for the management of blepharospasm or dystonia.
+- Botulinum toxin injections may help alleviate blepharospasm or dystonic posturing.

-- PEG tube placement may be necessary for severe dysphagia.
+- For severe dysphagia, PEG tube placement might be necessary.

 Additional Resources